DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 VERIFY CONFIGURATION VARIABLE BYTE FROM ENGINE DECODER ON PROGRAMMING TRACK
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This command is designed to offer faster verification of the value held in a CV and can be used instead of the ``<R>`` commands.
 Instead of reading a byte value or looking at each bit, it compares the byte to an expected value.
-It will attempt to verify the value first, an if it is successful, will return the value as if it was simply "read".
+It will attempt to verify the value first, and if it is successful, will return the value as if it was simply "read".
 If the verify fails, it will perform a read byte command (see above) and return the value read.

 * Verify CV BYTE Format is: ``<V CV BYTEVALUE>``